SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 Convergence issues SHOULD be carefully considered in inter-domain SAV mechanisms due to the dynamic nature of the Internet.
 Internet routes undergo continuous changes, and SAV rules MUST proactively adapt to these changes, such as prefix and topology changes, in order to prevent false positives and reduce false negatives.
 To effectively track these changes, the SIM should promptly collect SAV-related information from various SAV information sources and consolidate them in a timely manner.

-In particular, it is essential for the SAV-specific message processors to proactively communicate the changes of the SAV-specific Information between ASes and adapt to route changes promptly.
+In particular, it is essential for the SAV Agents to proactively communicate the changes of the SAV-specific Information between ASes and adapt to route changes promptly.
 However, during the routing convergence process, the traffic paths of the source prefixes can undergo rapid changes within a short period.
 The changes of the SAV-specific Information may not be communicated in time between ASes to update SAV rules, false positives or false negatives may happen.
 Such inaccurate validation is caused by the delays in communicating SAV-specific Information between ASes, which occur due to the factors like packet losses, unpredictable network latencies, or message processing latencies.
 The design of the SAV-specific communication mechanism should consider these issues to reduce the inaccurate validation.

 Besides, for the inter-domain SAVNET architecture, the potential ways to deal with the inaccurate validation issues during the convergence of the SAV-specific communication mechanism is to consider using the information from RPKI ROA Objects and ASPA objects to generate SAV rules until the convergence process of the SAV-specific communication mechanism is finished, since these information is more stable and can help avoid false positives, and thus avoiding the impact to the legitimate traffic.